 How much money are we saving by cutting cable TV?

-The other thing about paying for cable is that our cable company seemed to have a $10 to $20 increase multiple times throughout the year – that’s just insane!
+The other thing about paying for cable and streaming cable is that our cable company seemed to have a $10 to $20 increase multiple times throughout the year – that’s just insane!
 I used to have to talk to our cable company once every six months so that I could negotiate our cable bill down.
-If we would have never negotiated, I'm sure our monthly cable bill would have been well over $100 and near the $200 range.
+If we would have never negotiated, I’m sure our monthly cable bill would have been well over $100 and near the $200 range.

 Now that we have cut the cord and only have Netflix, we are saving over $1,200 per year.